The combined pill (‘the pill’) is taken every day, usually with a week off once a month (for a period).

 Not all pills suit everyone

 One pill might suit someone really well, and another might cause moodiness, hunger, nausea, or less desire for sex.
-Every woman is unique, and there are different kinds of pills available, so it’s worth trying a few different brands of combined pill to find one which suits
+Everyone is unique, and there are different kinds of pills available, so it’s worth trying a few different brands of combined pill to find one which suits

 It’s safe to miss periods by taking several packets in a row without a break – blood doesn’t build up inside, because the womb lining stays thin.
-It can help women feel more energetic if they are not losing iron each month in a period.
-Find out more about periods here
+It can help people feel more energetic if they are not losing iron each month in a period.
+More about periods and irregular bleeding

 The pill does not cause infertility

-When women come off the pill, fertility returns to normal, meaning that it’s possible to get pregnant within a few days or weeks.
-It’s important to know that it’s less easy to get pregnant as women get older – it’s harder to get pregnant over the age of 35.
-Find out more about infertility here
+When people come off the pill, fertility returns to normal, meaning that it’s possible to get pregnant within a few days or weeks.
+It’s important to know that it’s less easy to get pregnant as you get older – it’s harder to get pregnant over the age of 35.

-Many women are on the pill for its benefits
+Lots of people are on the pill for its health benefits.

-Even if they don't need it for contraception.
-Many women find the pill fantastic for controlling period pain, and to level out the moodiness of premenstrual tension
+Many find the pill fantastic for controlling period pain, and to level out moodiness of premenstrual tension.
+The pill is also used to treat some of the symptoms associated with Endometriosis and Polycystic Ovarian Syndrome (PCOS).

-On the pill - e.g. depression, anger, tearfulness.
-Different brands of pill suit different women, so it's worth trying another if this happens
+e.g. depression, anger, tearfulness.
+Different brands of pill suit different people, so it's worth trying another if this happens

 A clinic visit is needed

-To check general health, family history, blood pressure, height and weight.
-The pill is not suitable for some women (e.g. heavy smokers, or women whose weight increases the risk of blood clots)
+to check general health, family history, blood pressure, height and weight.
+The pill is not suitable for some people (e.g. heavy smokers, or those whose weight increases the risk of blood clots)

 Good to know